 This preference for online convenience shouldn’t come as too much of a surprise though.
 Culturally, we are now at the pinnacle of technological advancement and the desire to receive information or get what we want has become much faster thanks to the sophisticated tech and devices we use in our daily routines, which provide us with quick or instant results.

-As such, a business having a useful website is pretty much an expectation for most consumers now and, as these figures from Retail Research demonstrate, e-commerce accounts for increasing numbers and percentages of overall purchases.
+As such, a business having a useful website is pretty much an expectation for most consumers now and, as these figures from <content removed by moderator> demonstrate, e-commerce accounts for increasing numbers and percentages of overall purchases.
 This data about European spending explains how e-commerce sales are also expected to grow by 14% next year, up from the forecasted £230.bn in 2017.

 So, with the convenience and straightforward usability that technology can provide with online property sales, combined with current consumer shopping preferences, it’s not difficult to see why these methods are becoming more popular.